#10 How to Run A Quarterly Product Strategy Meeting

 In turn, the product leaders for each swimlane share these materials in advance:

-- Key hypotheses for the next quarter and how the product leader will evaluate success/failure — often through a progression from existing data, to qualitative, and A/B test results.
+- Key hypotheses for the next quarter and how the product leader will evaluate success/failure — often through a progression from existing data to qualitative and A/B test results.
 As before, the work is both design and data-rich.

 Crafting the agenda